sebastiangreger/kirby3-commentions/README.md

 ];
 ```

 _N.B.
-Any attempt to trigger the queue process before you set this secret in your `config.php` will lead to an error._
+Any attempt to trigger the queue process before you set a valid secret in your `config.php` will lead to an error._

 ##### 2. Set up a cron job